 TFSA contribution room is used to determine the maximum amount that you can contribute to your TFSA account.

-Since 2009, if at any time in the calendar year you are 18 years old or over and a resident of Canada, TFSA contribution room accumulates every year.
-Even if you do not file an income tax and benefit return or open a TFSA, your TFSA contribution rooms will still be accumulated every year.
+Since 2009, if at any time in a calendar year you were at least 18 years old, a resident of Canada, and had a valid Social Insurance Number, you received TFSA contribution room.
+Even if you did not file an income tax return or open a TFSA, you still received your TFSA contribution room if you met these conditions.

 |Year||Annual TFSA dollar limit|

 |2013 and 2014||$5,500|

 If you want to transfer funds from one TFSA to another or from one issuer to another, there will be no tax consequences if your issuer completes a direct transfer on your behalf.
 For more information, contact your issuer.

 Please note, If you withdraw the funds yourself and contribute the same funds to another TFSA, this transaction would not be considered a direct transfer and could have tax consequences.
 In this situation, the funds will be treated as a regular contribution which will reduce your TFSA contribution room for the year.
 If you do not have sufficient contribution room, you will have over-contributed to your TFSA and will be subject to a 1% tax on the highest excess amount in the month, for each month that the excess remains in the account.